martintuk/docker-compose-livereloader/README.md

 Note that version 3 is only indicative, you can use your own docker compose version number.

+The only required parameters in the above docker-compose service are:

+* the `RELOAD_DIR` to know which directories to watch
-The only required parameters in the above docker-compose service are either the `RELOAD_CONTAINER` or the `RELOAD_LABEL` variables which give instructions of which containers are ought to be reloaded.
+* either the `RELOAD_CONTAINER` or the `RELOAD_LABEL` variables which give instructions of which containers are ought to be reloaded.

 The other variables can be ommited.
 (More details in the Configuration section below)

 In order for the reloading service to watch for changes you have to mount your source code directory to a directory in the container.
 If no `RELOAD_DIR` variable was set,